This class will be taught live on

 2:00 PM ET ~ 5:00 PM ET

-You'll have access a full replay
+You'll have access to a full replay

 after the live class ends.

 These gorgeous homemade Portuguese custard tarts come the closest to the renowned pastéis de Belém from the Antiga Confeitaria de Belém (below), where they churn out more than 22,000 pastries each day.
-They even top 55,000 once.
+They even topped 55,000 once.

 There are plenty of reasons why the original pastéis de nata from this pastry shop are so amazingly good.
 A centuries-old recipe, teams of artisans who do nothing but make the pastry dough behind locked doors and cook the filling, ovens that blast at 800°F.